-But Antifragile is written in an overly intellectual style.
+But Antifragile is written in an overly intellectual manner.
 Too many unnecessarily fancy words.
 This is very much intentional – Taleb doesn’t want skim readers to spread misrepresented ideas.

 This is a shame.
 So much wisdom remains buried under pages, without getting a good chance to influence even more people.